DaveCTurner/davecturner.github.io/_posts/2017-08-16-weighted-majorities.markdown

 ---
 layout: post
-title:  "The importance of weighted majorities"
+title:  "Weighted majorities"
 date:   2017-08-15 17:45:09 +0000
 ---

-In distributed systems, failure is not an option.
-It's inevitable.
-A very basic design principle is to be resilient to any single-node failure, as the probability of this happening gets uncomfortably close to 1 over very short timescales.
-Even if you have access to super-duper reliable hardware, you will still occasionally need to perform maintenance on it, and the ability to take a node out of service without taking the whole system down is mightily useful for this.

-Your system is probably also exposed to some failure modes that can simultaneously take out multiple nodes, such as the failure of a shared power feed or networking hardware.
-In the cloud, this possibility for correlated failures is presented abstractly as zones (AWS and GCE) or failure domains (Azure), and you may have a similar abstraction in your own data centre too.
+Most distributed systems are exposed to some failure modes that can simultaneously take out multiple nodes, such as the failure of a shared power feed or networking hardware.
+In the cloud, this possibility for correlated failures is presented abstractly as zones (AWS and GCE) or fault domains (Azure), and you may have a similar abstraction in your own data centres too.
 The implication is that correlated failures may occur within each zone, and you should design for this, but failures across zones should be independent.
-Indeed, the [AWS SLA](http://TODO) considers a whole-zone failure not even to be a service-level outage.
+Indeed, the [AWS EC2 SLA](http://aws.amazon.com/ec2/sla) considers a single-zone failure not even to be a service-level outage.

 Zones are also a limited resource.
 There are few regions in AWS and GCE that have more than three zones.
 Three zones is the absolute minimum for running a